Fundamental Analysis Guides

 Net income

-The bottom line on an income statement is net income, which investors use to gauge how well a company is doing financially.
-Net income is calculated by subtracting all of the expenses from the revenues.
-The company has a net loss if there are more expenses than revenues.
+The bottom line on an income statement is net income, which investors use to gauge a company’s financial health.
+Net income is calculated by subtracting all expenses from revenues.
+A company has a net loss if there are more expenses than revenues.

 Gross profit (GP)